When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 13MP, f/2.2 front

 The photography experience is excellent here.
-It has the same 64MP sensor as the Pixel 7a, but that’s no bad thing.
+It has an upgraded 48MP sensor compared to the Pixel 8a, and the results really show.
 The amount of detail in the images is really impressive, with Google nailing both close-up and distance shots.
 It’s Google’s processing that is really impressive, with Google’s smarts making it hard to take a bad picture.

 Paired with punchy performance to a minimalist Pixel design and pure Android experience, even if you’re not interested in photography, we think this is the best smartphone you can get under $500/£500.